The following interpretations are demonstrated on the InBody770 Body Composition Result Sheet

 Subtract lean body mass from total body weight and you get body fat mass.
 Body fat mass is found under the skin or around organs.
 When an examinee’s fat mass is higher than the standard range, he/she is diagnosed as being obese.
 Monitoring the amount of body fat mass an individual has is critical to their health.

 Total body weight minus body fat mass leaves you with lean body mass.
 Athletic body types will have higher amounts of lean body mass compared to normal body types.

 5) Body Weight

-The InBody 770 technology provides the ability to separate body weight into Total Body Water, Dry Lean Mass, and Body Fat.
-Body weight is the total sum of these three components.
+The InBody 770 technology separates body weight into total body water, dry lean mass and body fat.
+Body weight is the total of these three components.

-The horizontal bar graph helps to visualize the examinee’s current body weight in relation to the average weight.
-The numbers next to the bar graphs indicate the numerical values for that examinee’s body weight.
-Standard weight indicates the average value in accordance with the examinee’s height.
-The InBody770 provides the standard weight range, based on the BMI (Body Mass Index) Standard Weight Index.
+The horizontal bar graph shows examinee’s current body weight in relation to the average weight for their height.
+The numbers next to the bar graphs indicate the examinee’s body weight.
+Average weight is based on the BMI Standard Weight Index.

 2) Skeletal Muscle Mass

 An individual with 100% skeletal muscle mass (SMM) has the average amount of muscle for someone their height.
 The normal range for SMM is 9-10%.